PapersOfMathieuNls/phd-thesis/01_intro.md

 8. **Mathieu Nayrolles**, Eric Beaudry, Naouel Moha, Petko Valtchev, Abdelwahab Hamou-Lhadj: Towards Quality-Driven SOA Systems Refactoring Through Planning.
 International Multidisciplinary Conference on e-Technologies 2015, pp. 269-284.

 9. Korosh Koochekian Sabor, **Mathieu Nayrolles**, Abdelaziz Trabelsi, Abdelwahab Hamou-Lhadj: An Approach for Predicting Bug Report Fields Using a Neural Network Model.
-Accepted to ISSRE-IDEAR 2018.
+Accepted to the International Workshop on Debugging and Repair (IDEAR) co-located with the International Symposium of Software Reliability Engineering (ISSRE) 2018.

 In addition, we seized the opportunity to disseminate the best practices discovered from our extensive investigation of software ecosystems in several books aimed at practitioners.
 Appendices of this thesis list the open-source systems that have been studied for our works.